MABe22: A Multi-Species Multi-Task Benchmark for Learned Representations of Behavior: Datasheets

 \dsquestionex{What do the instances that comprise the dataset represent (e.g., documents, photos, people, countries)?}{ Are there multiple types of instances (e.g., movies, users, and ratings; people and interactions between them; nodes and edges)?
 Please provide a description.}

-\dsanswer{The core element of this dataset, called a \textit{sequence}, captures the tracked postures and actions of three mice interacting in a 52cm x 52cm arena, filmed from above at 30Hz.
-All three mice are adult males from the same strain, namely C57Bl/6J or BTBR.
-Postures of animals are estimated in terms of a set of twelve anatomically defined "keypoints" that capture the detailed 2d pose of the animal.
-Because the three mice are indistinguishable, temporal filtering methods are used to track the identity of animals across frames.
+\dsanswer{The core element of this dataset, called a \textit{sequence}, consists of raw video, tracked postures, sequence-level experimental conditions, and hand-scored actions of three mice interacting in a 52 cm x 52 cm arena, filmed from above at 30 Hz.
+All three mice are adult males from the same strain, either C57Bl/6J or BTBR.
+Postures of animals are estimated in terms of a set of twelve anatomically defined "keypoints" that capture the detailed two-dimensional pose of the animal.
+Because the three mice are not easily distinguished, temporal filtering methods are used to track the identity of animals across frames.
 Because both of these processing steps are automated, some errors in pose estimation or swaps of mouse identity do occur in the dataset.

-Accompanying each sequence are frame-by-frame annotations for 13 "hidden tasks" capturing experimental conditions, animal background, and animal behavior.
-The 13 hidden tasks for this dataset include four "sequence-level" tasks where annotation values are the same for all frames in a one-minute sequence, and nine "frame-level" tasks where annotation values vary from frame to frame.
+Accompanying each sequence are frame-by-frame annotations for 8 "hidden tasks" capturing experimental conditions, animal background, and animal behavior.
+The 8 hidden tasks for this dataset include four "sequence-level" tasks where annotation values are the same for all frames in a one-minute sequence, and nine "frame-level" tasks where annotation values vary from frame to frame.
 Descriptions of each task are provided in Table~\ref{tab:mouse_tasks}; all behaviors are defined between any given pair of animals.

-The core element of a \textit{sequence} is called a \textit{frame}; this refers to the posture of the three animals on a particular frame of video, as well as annotations for the 13 hidden tasks.
+The core element of a \textit{sequence} is called a \textit{frame}; this refers to the posture of the three animals on a particular frame of video, as well as annotations for the 8 hidden tasks.

 }

 \dsquestion{How many instances are there in total (of each type, if appropriate)?}